This repository has a

 Download and test the image with:

-$ docker run sigp/lighthouse lighthouse --help
+$ docker run sigp/lighthouse lighthouse --version

 Note: when you're running the Docker Hub image you're relying upon a pre-built binary instead of building from source.